Video audio editing

 1. Drag and drop a stock audio file from the content library tab onto the timeline.

-2. Click on the audio file so it’s highlighted green.
+2. Click on the audio file so it’s highlighted, then choose the audio tab on the property panel

-Stock video overlayed with audio narration
+Overlay stock video with audio narration

-3. Drag and drop a stock video onto the timeline to replace the existing video.
+4. Drag and drop a stock video onto the timeline to replace the existing video.

 1. Drag and drop a transition between your video clip on the timeline from the transitions tab on the toolbar.